MicrosoftDocs/nav-content/dynamics-nav-app/inventory-how-to-trace-item-tracked-items.md

 ---
-    title: How to Trace Item-Tracked Items | Microsoft Docs
+    title: How to Trace Item-Tracked Items
     description: You can see where an item-tracked item was used, including how and when it was received or produced, transferred, sold, consumed, or returned.
 You can also find all current instances of a specific serial or lot number in the database.
 You do this by using the Item Tracing and the Navigate features.